US slashes testing rules to speedup coronavirus screening

 The worldwide outbreak has sickened more than 185,000 people and killed more than 7,300.

 Public health experts said Tuesday it was difficult to gauge the overall impact of the FDA's latest regulatory changes.
-Outside of large states like California, New York and Washington, most states would not have the regulations or infrastructure to create and review their own tests, according to a senior official for the group representing state health labs.
-Additionally, most state systems are already being strained by the outbreak.
+Outside of large states like California, New York and Washington, most states would not have the regulations or infrastructure to create and review their own tests, said a senior official for the group representing state health labs.
+Additionally, most state systems are already struggling to respond to the outbreak.

 “All their resources right now are committed to that response,” said Eric Blank of the Association of Public Health Laboratories.
 “They are very lukewarm about getting involved in this altogether.”